Congratulations To The Maimonides School Mcats

 Dear participants in this year’s Maimonides School Invitational Basketball Tournament in Memory of Leland Gelman,

-According to the Rashbam, this episode is a story about resilience and grit.
-About believing in yourself and trusting in your preparation.
-As athletes you all know what it means to leave it all on the court.
-To try your best and keep pushing until the buzzer.
-To trust in the hard work and determination you put in to your practices.
-And with the right strategy, effective effort, and a little Tefillah, B'ezrat Hashem you will all find your own hard earned success both on and off the court.
+Our recent celebration of Chanukah offers wonderful analogies to the spirit of our tournament together.
+Just like the Maccabees against the Greeks, players must face fears, rise to the challenge, and execute the game plan.
+The Maccabees and the Chanukah miracle are stories about resilience, grit, hope, and redemption.
+They are also about believing in yourself, respecting your coaches and opponents, trusting in your preparation, and finding special reserves when you don’t think they are there.
+As athletes you all know what it means to leave it all on the court, to try your best and keep pushing until the buzzer, to trust in the hard work and determination you put in to your practices.
+With the right strategy, effective effort, and a little Tefillah, B'ezrat Hashem you will all find your own hard-earned success both on and off the court.

-We are looking forward to sharing this tournament and Shabbaton with you.
-Through all our efforts we can all grow as athletes, as bnei and bnot Torah, and as a community.
+We are sincerely looking forward to sharing this tournament and Shabbaton with you.
+Through all our efforts we can all grow as athletes, as bnei and bnot Torah, and as a kehillah / community.

 "If you're trying to achieve, there will be roadblocks.
 I've had them; everybody has had them.